Khemar1/khemar1.github.io/README.md

+\pagebreak

-#### **2.2.2 Product perspective**
+#### **2.2 Product perspective**

-The system mainly consists of a mobile application which will be used to control the hardware as an RC car, the other use will be to start and stop the mapping functionality of the hardware and to view the mapped area.
+The system will consists of 3 parts: one mobile application, one Raspberry Pi controlled 4 wheeled robot(car) and one database.
+The mobile application will communicate with the car and control it using an onscreen controller, it will also be able to retrieve a map from the car and send it to the database.
+The database will allow users to log into the application and store user related information.

+The mobile application will need to communicate with the car over a Bluetooth connection using a built in Bluetooth Adapter on both devices and it will communicate with the database through an internet connection.
+The Bluetooth and internet functionality will be written into the the application in order to allow the user to use these functions seamlessly.

-The mobile application has a login functionality which requires a user to be existing in the users database.
+The mobile application has login functionality which requires a user be existing in the online database.
 The mobile application sends a request to the database to check if the user credentials provided matches one of the users that exists in the database then sends a response back to the mobile application which indicates if the user exists or not and therefore gives or denies access to the main functionalities of the application.
+If the user does not have a login they can signup for one.